arvigeus/AZ-204/Questions/Blob Storage.md

 - [ ] They are manually triggered by the user (by default)

 Answer: Azure Storage lifecycle management policies are evaluated once a day.
 In practice, this means that the policies are not necessarily applied immediately after a blob satisfies the policy rule.

+---

+Question: As a cloud solutions developer, you're working with an existing codebase that uses Azure's legacy Storage SDK.
+During a service disruption at the primary data center, you need to configure the Azure Storage client to retry any failed requests on the secondary location using RA-GRS storage.

+Which LocationMode option from the `Microsoft.Azure.Storage.RetryPolicies.LocationMode` class should you use?

+- [ ] LocationMode.PrimaryOnly
+- [ ] LocationMode.SecondaryOnly
+- [x] LocationMode.PrimaryThenSecondary
+- [ ] LocationMode.SecondaryThenPrimary

+Answer: `LocationMode.PrimaryThenSecondary` allows requests to first try the primary location and then retry at the secondary location if necessary.
+This option is part of the legacy Azure Storage SDK.
+In the newer Azure SDKs (like Azure.Storage.Blobs), the handling of retries and failovers has been reworked and made more efficient.

+---